liamnichols/xcstrings-tool/Sources/Documentation/XCStringsToolPlugin.docc/Integrating XCStrings Tool into a Swift Package Target.md

 ![A screenshot of the Strings Catalog specifically highlighting that the phrases are set to manual](SPM-StringsCatalog)

-When working XCStrings Tool, it's recommended that each string has it's **Key** set to a lowerCamelCase identifier so that it matches the generated Swift code.
+When working with XCStrings Tool, it's recommended that each string has it's **Key** set to a lowerCamelCase identifier so that it matches the generated Swift code.

 Additionally, you need to make sure that your strings have their **Managed** setting set to **Manually**.
 This will be the case already if you added the string with the **+** button, but if the compiler pre-populated the contents of the catalog, you might need to change this value.